Skip to main content

 Console logs showing active workflow status

-You may notice some deduction in Kwala credits associated with deploying and activating your workflow onchain.
+You may notice some deduction in Kwala credits associated with deploying your workflow onchain.
 These credits cover the cost of registering your workflow and enabling trigger monitoring on the network.

 Next steps